MDRIZWANKHAN/cardiovascular-risk-prediction-project/README.md

 - Performed Feature Manipulation to minimize feature correlation and create new features.
 - Applied VIF to avoid avoid overfitting.
 - ***Data Transformation*** i used log transformation to transform data because in some of the columns our data is positively skewed and for positively skewed lof transformation is used.
+- ***Data Scaling*** I used MinMaxScaler.
+- MinMaxScaler is a popular feature scaling technique used to transform numerical features to a common scale.
+It scales the features to a fixed range (usually between 0 and 1) based on the minimum and maximum values of the features.
+- ***Data Splitting*** I used 80:20 data splitting ratio.
+- When we split our data into training and test sets, we're essentially creating two different datasets that we can use to test our model's performance.
+This can help us identify any issues with our data, such as outliers or missing values, and make our model more robust to these issues.
+### ***ML Model Implementation***
+***ML Model - 1- Implementing Logistic Regression***
+ - I used Logistic regression algorithm to create the model.
+As I got not so good result.

 For predicting chd positive i used many ml algo like logistic regression,Random forest,KNN,SVC,Decision Tree,XGBOOST.
 For untuned XGBOOST-: